Process

 These figures show the hub, the modules, and how they connect.
 The video shows the connection in action.
 Because the design is modular, the order of connecting modules should not matter: the user can choose which module(s) they want and in what sequence.

-Try-out / quick test (LoFi): even though the prototype cannot transfer real power/data, I could still test the interaction (what you actually do with your hands):
+Even though the prototype cannot transfer real power/data, I could still test the interaction (what you actually do with your hands):

 - whether it is clear where modules should attach,